• Skip to primary navigation

 If you love breakfast as much as we do, check out all of my delicious gluten free breakfast recipes!!

-In addition to the new gluten free blueberry bread, Franz Bakery sells lots of delicious gluten free bread, bagels, hot dog, and hamburger buns.
+In addition to the new gluten free blueberry bread, Franz Bakery sells lots of delicious gluten free bread, bagels, hot dogs, and hamburger buns.
 You can check it all out here.
 Their new blueberry bread is full of yummy blueberries!!

-drizzling maple syrup over the gluten free blueberry French toast muffin
+Drizzling maple syrup over the gluten free blueberry French toast muffin.

 You know those days when nothing seems to go right, and it’s crazy as can be?
 Well, these gluten free blueberry muffins can save you a huge headache.
 You can prepare them ahead of time and pop them in the freezer.

-a package of Franz Gluten Free Blueberry Bread in its package
+A package of Franz Gluten Free Blueberry Bread in its package.

 Are you ready to make this easy gluten free breakfast recipe?